adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -n, --normalize
 ---------------
-Whenever to normalized PDOS values to 1.
+Whether to normalized PDOS values to 1.

 (with respect to LDOS of each plot or to total PDOS if :ref:`--background-total <rad-plot-dos_background-total>`).